 Do your research

 Especially if this is your very first car.
 The more prepared you are the better it will be for you to easily manoeuvre the car buying process.
-It will also give you a one up on your negotiating skills to get a better deal.
+It will also give you a one-up on your negotiating skills to get a better deal.
 You can research other financing options and what car will best match your current situation.
-Knowing what you want will help you avoid situations where you were pressured by a sale persons pitch to purchase a car that is not financially suitable for your life.
+Knowing what you want will help you avoid situations where you were pressured by a sale person pitch to purchase a car that is not financially suitable for your life.

 Get your wheels insured as soon as possible